CS-LNU-Learning-Objects/web-application-architecture/continuous.md

 This text just gives a short introduction to the subject.
 Going into continuous integration can be a big and hard step for many companies.
 Going all the way to continuous deployment is even harder.
 But they are important ideas in a modern software company and there are important things to think about in every case.

 ### Fast notifications
 There some thing to remember when walking through this pipeline.
 First of all - we have this pipeline to ensure that we get the feedback needed about problems as fast as possible.
-This will mean that if we got some problem/error in one of the step the automated system the developers must be notified as soon as possible to fix the problem.
-If its just a simple problem the responsible developer can fix it self and redo the build process, if its a bigger problem more developers in the team should concentrate to fix the problem before implementing more features.
-The main thing is that the pipeline should support fast notifications if some step fails, often trough messages like mail or [slack](https://slack.com/).
+This will mean that if we got some problem/error in one of the step in the automated system, the developers must be notified as soon as possible to fix the problem.
+If its just a simple problem that the responsible developer can fix it self and redo the build process, if its a bigger problem more developers in the team should concentrate to fix the problem before implementing more features.
+The main thing is that the pipeline should support fast notifications if some step fails, often trough messages like mail or [Slack](https://slack.com/).

 #### Automate all things!
 Always try to automate all things that could be automated!
 This will guarantee that the process is always treated the same way to avoid manual errors.
 This will also take care of the documentation.
 A script that automate some thing is also a documentation that tells how the process is done.
 If you do things manual you are responsible of writing and update with changes.
 Not many developers like writing documentation documents.